cfxosu/osu-splitter/README.md

 - **.osz Archive Creation**: Creates importable beatmap archives for osu!
 - **Custom UI Design**: Modern dark theme with rounded corners, smooth animations, and SF Pro fonts
 - **Memory Reading**: Uses structured memory reading for reliable data extraction

+## 📸 Screenshots

+*Additional screenshots can be added to the `screenshots/` directory and referenced in this README.*

 ## 🚀 Quick Start